 The enthusiastic participants completed their Madhubani paintings within the time frame.
 They flashed their artwork proudly in front of their screens and left Preethi awestruck!

-Rajasthan Studio as always was successful in connecting artists and above all, curating a magical and positive vibe together.
+Rooftop as always was successful in connecting artists and above all, curating a magical and positive vibe together.

 Stay safe, stay creative, here’s us signing off!